Southwark: St Olaf

-This defensive role is highlighted by the role of the bridge in the 1014-1016 war between King Ethelred the Unready and his ally Olaf II Haraldsson (later King of Norway, and afterwards known as St Olaf, or St Olave) on one side, and Sweyn Forkbeard and his son Cnut (later King Cnut), on the other.
+This defensive role is highlighted by the role of the bridge in the 1014–1016 war between King Ethelred the Unready and his ally Olaf II Haraldsson (later King of Norway, and afterwards known as St Olaf, or St Olave) on one side, and Swein Forkbeard and his son Cnut (later King Cnut), on the other.

 London submitted to Swein in 1014, but on Swein's death, Ethelred returned, with Olaf in support.
-Swein had fortified London and the bridge, but according to Snorri Sturleson's saga, Edgar and Olaf tied ropes from the bridge's supporting posts and pulled it into the river, together with the Danish army, allowing Ethelred to recapture London.
+Swein had fortified London and the bridge, but according to Snorri Sturleson's saga Heimskringla, Edgar and Olaf tied ropes from the bridge's supporting posts and pulled it into the river, together with the Danish army, allowing Ethelred to recapture London.
 This may be the origin of the nursery rhyme "London Bridge Is Falling Down".

-There was a church, St Olave's Church, dedicated to St Olaf before the Norman Conquest and this survived until the 1920's.
+There was a church, St Olave's Church, dedicated to St Olaf before the Norman Conquest and this survived until the 1920s.
 St Olaf House (part of London Bridge Hospital), named after the church and its saint, stands on the spot.
 Tooley Street, being a corruption of St Olave's Street, also takes its name from the former church.

 King Canute

 Cnut returned in 1016, but capturing the city was a great challenge.
 To cut London off from upstream riverborne supplies, Cnut dug a trench around Southwark, so that he could sail or drag his ships around Southwark and get upstream in a way that allowed his boats to avoid the heavily defended London Bridge.
-In so doing he hoped to cut London off from river borne resupply from upstream.
-The Dane's efforts to recapture London were in vain, until he defeated Ethelred at the Battle of Assandun in Essex later that year, and became King of England.
+In so doing he hoped to cut London off from river-borne resupply from upstream.
+The Danes' efforts to recapture London were in vain, until he defeated Ethelred at the Battle of Assandun in Essex later that year, and became King of England.
 It is thought that the section of the Kent Road, at Lock Bridge, was Canute's Trench.
-In May, 1016, In 1173, a channel following a similar course was used to drain the Thames to allowing building work on London Bridge.
+In 1173, a channel following a similar course was used to drain the Thames to allow building work on London Bridge.

 St Olaf House, Southwark.
 Olaf (or Olave) helped the English retake London Bridge, and with it London, from his fellow Norsemen.